Conradyen/Machine-Learning-inclass-competition/README.md

 ### New approach

 While I was looking trough my old code I found this old project which is the first machine learning project I have ever done.
-It woud be intersting to see what kind of approach will I do after learning a lot more so the redo.ipynb is what I did for and afternoon.
+It woud be intersting to see what kind of approach will I do after learning a lot more so the ipython notebook is what I did for and afternoon.
 Somehow achive better result with less complicate model with out of fold ensemble.

 ![](images/redopipline.png)